9 Fun Bookish Activities for Readers (At Home)

 2. Organize Your Bookshelves

 Just being around books makes me happy.
 As does organizing them!
-Some shelves I organize by color, some by type, and others by how soon I want to read each book.
+Some shelves I organize by color, some by type, and others by how soon I want to read each book (i.e. based on my TBR list).

 If you haven’t gotten a chance to organize your bookshelves the way you like them yet (or you think it’s time for a change), then this is the perfect time to do it!
 You might even find a book you forgot about, or an old favorite to re-read.